 The Festival Tour in Nepal is awesome.
-Nepal is the country of nonstop festival.
+Nepal is a country of nonstop festivals.
 Each and every day there is a festival somewhere.
 Festivals are an essential part of Nepalese life.

 Festivals also offer visitors a valuable opportunity not only for having fun but gaining insight into various aspects of Nepalese tradition.
 The religious festival follows the lunar calendar while national festivals have fixed dates.
 Wherever or whenever you arrive in Nepal, make sure that the time for one or more special events.

-So If you are planning to discover any kind of festival while you are visiting Nepal, just let us know for the special tour itinerary within the lowest price.
-We can personalize and customize all kinds of festival tours as per your interest.
+So If you are planning to discover any kind of festival while you are visiting Nepal, just let us know for the special tour itinerary at the lowest price.
+Gokyo agency is a leading tour operator that can personalize and customize all kinds of festival tours as per your interest.

 Nepal festival tour highlights

 - Learn Nepal and it’s precious festivals such as Dashain, Tihar, shiva Ratri, Teej, Lhosar… etc

 - Go to the village to celebrate festivals and study the local villager’s lifestyles and traditions.

 - Experience the richness of ethnic groups and their cultures.